 Don’t get me wrong, I love my country.
 So much in fact that I decided to forgo my 3 year STEM OPT to “go home and make a difference.”
 Even the very reason for choosing the majors I graduated with was to help Indonesia’s population who are disproportionately affected by environmental externalities.
-I grew up in a comfortable household where my parents would always remind me to never look down on the less fortunate but to use the opportunity to think about what solutions I can offer in order to make their lives better — a perspective that I have carried over to other parts of my life (hence my mind being ultra sensitive inefficiencies).
+I grew up in a comfortable household where my parents would always remind me to look for opportunities to think about the solutions I can create to make the lives of the unfortunate class better — a perspective that I have carried over to other parts of my life.

 McKinsey and Public service

 My life thus far has been about figuring out what I don’t like in the hopes that it will help me figure out what I do like.
 I learned that no matter how you meticulously you plan your life, opportunities and failures will lead you to choices that could gravely deviate you from your initial plan (and sometimes for the better).

 I returned to Jakarta headfirst into McKinsey with the hopes to learn the state of Indonesian industries and find out what opportunities persist for me to make the most impact.
 While at McKinsey, I was gratefully offered the opportunity to work with an Indonesian minister through the referral of my Professor at Berkeley (thanks George!), which I eagerly accepted.
 Both experiences had their respective pros and cons but I continued to feel that I was too far from the front lines of creating the impact.
 So I decided to start a few things on my own where I learned about how important passion is when starting a business or building a product.
 Nevertheless, throughout all my experiences, I was irked by the speed at which I was creating impact, as well as the fact that I wasn’t developing much (in terms of my technical skills).